mtanabe-sj/Maximilians-Hex-Tab/README.md

 ![alt Scan server clsid registration](https://github.com/mtanabe-sj/Maximilians-Hex-Tab/blob/main/ref/scan%20server%20clsid%20registration.png)

-To let the Tab know the server's availability, the scan server makes these settings under HKLM.
+To let Tab know the server's availability, the scan server makes these settings under HKLM.
 ScanServers: .webp --> {Server-CLSID}
 ExtGroups: .webp --> image

-The above configuration settings instruct the Tab to deploy the server if the file has an extension of .webp and find the COM server at the specified CLSID.
-When it runs a File Open dialog, the Tab adds the extension name (.webp) from the registry key to the file extensions of the _image_ group so that if the user restricts file listing to images, files of .webp are listed as well.
+The above configuration settings instruct Tab to deploy the server if the file has an extension of .webp and find the COM server at the specified CLSID.
+When it runs a `File Open` dialog, the Tab adds the extension name (.webp) from the registry key to the file extensions of the _image_ group so that if the user restricts file listing to images, files of .webp are listed as well.

 ![alt Scan server registration](https://github.com/mtanabe-sj/Maximilians-Hex-Tab/blob/main/ref/scan%20server%20registration.png)